FaisalBinAhmed/tabius/README.md

 I created this extension from my need.
 I use tab groups all the time and the extension helps enhance this feature.

+## Contribution guide

+The extension is made with Preact and Vite bundler.
+To start, first clone the repo and run `npm install` in the project directory.
+Then run `npm run build` to build the extension.
+The dist folder will contain all the relevant bits after this step.

+To install in your browser, go to your Chrome/Edge (or any Chromium based browsers) Extension page and click on `Load Unpacked` and then select the `dist` folder.
+The extension is good to go.

+Please create an issue first before you make a pull request.

+The goal of this extension is to be as simple as possible while providing the best tab grouping experience.